 Yes, even garage kits come in kits these days!
+The kit above comes from MiracleTruss, for example.
 Portable canvas garages come in a range of styles and sizes and fully enclose your vehicle on all 4 sides.
 Whether it’s a car, ATV, snowmobile, or RV, you have a garage kit in every size.

-These portable garages feature UV-resistant reinforced polyethylene fabric, instead of vinyl or wood siding, for better protection.
+These portable garages feature UV-resistant reinforced polyethylene fabric, instead of vinyl, wood, or other types of siding, for better protection.
 The fabric can either be one stitched-together covering, or consist of separate panels.
 It can feature either a roll-up or zippered front enclosure or just be open on one end.

 Ultimately, portable garage kits are less expensive, less effort consuming and more portable than storage sheds or other vehicle sheds.